 - Assault and battery: While such crimes usually don’t fall under personal injury, you can file a “premises labially” claim if you were attacked on someone’s property due to their lack of adequate security.

-Compensation Available for Catastrophic Injuries in Maryland
+What Type of Compensation is Available for Catastrophic Injuries in Maryland?

 On top of the stress, pain, and trauma that often come with catastrophic injuries, the cost of any related medical bills tends to be staggering.
 Most catastrophic injury victims require ongoing treatment and assistance for life, which is why it is imperative you file a claim for damages if you were wrongfully injured.